pysys-test/pysys-test/docs/pysys/BaseTest.rst

 - ``self.log`` *(logging.Logger)*: The Python ``Logger`` instance that should be used to record progress and status information.
 For example::

     self.log.info("Starting myserver on port %d", serverport)

 - ``self.mode`` (`pysys.config.descriptor.TestMode`): The user-defined mode this test object is running.
 Tests can use this to modify how the test executed based upon the mode, for example to allow the test to run against either a mock or a real database.
 TestMode subclasses str so you can include this in situation where you need the name of the mode such as when recording performance result, and you can also use the ``.params`` attribute to access any parameters defined on the mode.

 - ``self.testCycle`` *(int)*: The cycle in which this test is running.
 Numbering starts from 1 in a multi-cycle test run.
   The special value of 0 is used to indicate that this is not part of a multi-cycle run.

-- ``self.descriptor`` (`pysys.xml.descriptor.TestDescriptor`): The descriptor contains
+- ``self.descriptor`` (`pysys.config.descriptor.TestDescriptor`): The descriptor contains
-  information about this testcase such as the test id, groups and test type, and typically comes from the test's ``pysystest.xml`` file.
+  information about this testcase such as the test id, groups and test type, and typically comes from the test's ``pysystest.*`` file.

 - ``self.runner`` (`pysys.baserunner.BaseRunner`): A reference to the singleton runner instance that's responsible for orchestrating all the tests in this project.
 The runner is where any cross-test state can be held, for example if you want to have multiple tests share use of a single server, VM, or other resource.

-- ``self.project`` (`pysys.xml.project.Project`): A reference to the singleton project instance containing the configuration of this PySys test project as defined by ``pysysproject.xml``.
+- ``self.project`` (`pysys.config.project.Project`): A reference to the singleton project instance containing the configuration of this PySys test project as defined by ``pysysproject.xml``.
   The project can be used to access information such as the project properties which are shared across all tests (e.g. for hosts and credentials).